Art + Nature = Marfa

 Liz Lambert grew up in Odessa, but spent a lot of time on the family’s McKnight Ranch north of Marfa.
 She moved from Manhattan back to Austin in the early 1990s and developed a bevy of hip hotels and coffee shops.

 In the mid-2000s, she took her hotelier moxy to Marfa.
-El Cosmico, per the website, is “part vintage trailer, safari tent and teepee hotel and campground, part creative lab, greenhouse and amphitheatre — a community space that fosters and agitates artistic and intellectual exchange.”
+El Cosmico, per the website, is “part vintage trailer, safari tent and teepee hotel and campground, part creative lab, greenhouse and amphitheater — a community space that fosters and agitates artistic and intellectual exchange.”

 “I look at El Cosmico as sort of an armada in the ocean of desert,” Lambert says.
 “I think the trailers have a ship-like quality about them that fits so perfectly out there, despite the fact that there’s no real body of water for hundreds of miles.
 Plus there’s something so nomadic about the place.
 I think trailers and teepees and yurts fit that feeling of movement and exploration.”